xarthurx/IG-Mesh/README.md

 ## A mesh processing library for Grasshopper (Rhino)

-`IG-Mesh`, standing for `intelligent-geometric mesh` or `igl-grasshopper mesh`, is a grasshopper plugin for low-level triangular mesh processing.
+`IG-Mesh`, standing for `I Got a Mesh` or `Igl-Grasshopper Mesh`, is a grasshopper plugin for low-level triangular mesh processing.

-The library is developed for the general architecture, design, and fabrication community, hoping to provide solutions for low-level mesh operation to resolve the long-lasting pain for mesh processing on the [Rhino](https://www.rhino3d.com) \& [Grasshopper](https://www.grasshopper3d.com) platform.
+The library is developed for the general architecture, design, and fabrication community, hoping to provide solutions for low-level (vertex-based, edge-based) mesh operations.

+The goal is to resolve the long-lasting pain for mesh processing on the [Rhino](https://www.rhino3d.com) \& [Grasshopper](https://www.grasshopper3d.com) platform.

+### Overview of the plugin tools
 ![](./graphics/overview_img.png)

 ## Download & Installation